assist-iot/assist-iot-documentation/docs/source/verticals/manageability/registration_and_status_enabler.rst

 ***************
 This enabler is part of the Tactile dashboard enabler, so it is installed along with the Smart Orchestrator in the latter's installation script.

-However, it can be installed using its Helm chart, which can be found in the Package registry of the Gitlab's public repository:
+However, it can be installed using the dashboard's Helm chart, which can be found in the Package registry of the Gitlab's public repository:

 1. Add the Helm chart repository: